 By Robert Lawson

 Have your children ever asked questions or begged for stories about your mom and dad?
-It’s a very common theme and topic that runs through many families-where did I come from?
+It’s a very common theme and topic that runs through many families.
+Where did our family come from?
 Who were these people?
 What kind of lives did they leave and do I resemble them in any way?

 None of them were great or famous, but they were strong and good.